decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     [K in keyof T]: T[K] extends ComponentDefinition<any> ?
 ReturnType<T[K]['getMutable']> : never;
 };

-// Warning: (ae-missing-release-tag) "Container" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function Container({ width, height, children }: ContainerPropTypes): ReactEcs.JSX.Element;

-// Warning: (ae-missing-release-tag) "ContainerPropTypes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type ContainerPropTypes = Partial<CommonProps> & EntityPropTypes['uiTransform'];

 // Warning: (ae-missing-release-tag) "createEthereumProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)